The Best Font Size and Type for Resumes

 Don't Make the Size Too Small

 Make it easy for hiring managers and potential interviewer to read through your entire resume.
-It can feel tempting to make the font on your resume very small, so you can include more information about each job, and still have your resume fit on one page.
-Resist this urge - a tiny font is difficult to read, which will ultimately defeat your resume's purpose.
 Choose a font size that's between 10 and 12.
 This will ensure that no one has to squint to read through all the information on this important document.

 The Best Resume Font Type to Use